Modi, Shah rampaging through universities says Priyanka on JNU violence

 "Wounded students at AIIMS trauma centre told me that goons entered the campus and attacked them with sticks and other weapons.
 Many had broken limbs and injuries on their heads.
 One student said the police kicked him several times on his head," she added.

-Violence broke out at JNU on Sunday night as masked men armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in police which conducted a flag march.
+Violence broke out at JNU on Sunday night as masked men armed with sticks attacked students and teachers and damaged property on the campus, prompting the administration to call in the police which conducted a flag march.

 Priyanka meets Shia cleric allegedly beaten up by UP police in anti-CAA crackdown